Nearly Optimal $L_p$ Risk Minimization: Lifting Formulation for Upper Semideviation Risk Measure

-In this subsection, we introduce two auxiliary variables to help us reformulate problem~\eqref{l2problem} as a convex functional constrained stochastic optimization problem, which is in a more solvable form and potentially applicable by various constrained stochastic methods.
+In this subsection, we introduce two auxiliary variables to help us reformulate problem~\eqref{l2problem} as a convex functional constrained stochastic optimization problem, which is in a more solvable form and could potentially be handled by various constrained stochastic methods.